aamishbaloch/my_jira_analyzer/README.md

 #### Configuration Options

 **Confluence Publishing:**
-- `default_space`: Default Confluence space for all publishing
+- `space`: Confluence space for all publishing
-- `default_sprint_completion_parent_page`: Parent page for sprint completion analysis reports
+- `sprint_completion_parent_page`: Parent page for sprint completion analysis reports
 - `backlog_hygiene_parent_page`: Parent page for backlog hygiene reports

 If parent pages are not specified, reports will be created at the root level of the space.